akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 ### PersistentFSM

-[Migration guide to Persistence Typed](../persistence-fsm.md) is in the PersistentFSM documentation.
+@ref[Migration guide to Persistence Typed](../persistence-fsm.md) is in the PersistentFSM documentation.

 ### TypedActor